MohammadHelaly/helprr/README.md

 - Commit `src/data/legal/generated/open-source-notice-data.ts` after dependency changes.
 - Run `npm run legal:check` in CI after `npm ci` so pull requests fail when generated notices are stale.
 - Review generated notices for `UNKNOWN`, GPL-family, AGPL, LGPL, SSPL, or custom licenses before release.
-- Confirm third-party assets, icons, fonts, generated images, and app store screenshots have documented usage rights.
-Source-code dependency notices do not cover every visual or content asset.
+- Confirm third-party assets, icons, fonts, generated images, app store screenshots, and model assets have documented usage rights.
+Source-code dependency notices do not cover every visual, content, or ML asset.
 - If patches are shipped through `patch-package`, review whether any patch changes affect third-party license obligations or notice text.

 ### Privacy and data mapping

-- Create a data inventory for every feature: typed text, speech recognition, microphone input, speech output, local conversation history, language settings, camera access, crash logs, analytics, device identifiers, and diagnostics.
+- Create a data inventory for every feature: typed text, speech recognition, microphone input, speech output, local conversation history, language settings, camera access, object detection frames, model assets, crash logs, analytics, device identifiers, and diagnostics.
 - Confirm whether speech recognition audio or transcripts leave the device on iOS and Android during real physical-device testing.
 - Confirm whether text-to-speech processing is fully on-device or uses any OS/provider network service.
+- Confirm whether object detection frames stay on-device and whether any model/provider collects diagnostics.
 - Confirm that conversations stored with Expo SQLite remain local, and document where deletion happens.
 - Add an in-app way to delete stored conversations before release if conversation history is shipped.
-- If analytics, crash reporting, AI APIs, authentication, cloud sync, ads, payments, or object detection are added, update the privacy policy, store disclosures, and consent flows before release.
+- If analytics, crash reporting, AI APIs, authentication, cloud sync, ads, payments, or remote object detection are added, update the privacy policy, store disclosures, and consent flows before release.
 - Document whether any data is encrypted in transit, encrypted at rest, shared with third parties, linked to the user, used for tracking, or retained by a provider.

 ### App permissions and consent